alekdavis/PlexBackup/README.md

 ### Email notification
 Use the `SendMail` parameter to let PlexBackup know whether or when you want to receive email notifications about the backup job completion using one of the following values:

-- _Never_: by default, email notifications will not be sent
+- _Never_: email notification will not be sent (default)
-- _Always_: notifications will be sent always
+- _Always_: email notification will be sent always
-- _OnError_: receive notifications if an error occurs during any operation
+- _OnError_: receive a notification if an error occurs during any operation
-- _OnSuccess_: receive notifications only if an operation was successful
+- _OnSuccess_: receive a notification only if an operation was successful
-- _OnBackup_: receive notifications about new and resumed backup operations on error or success
+- _OnBackup_: receive a notification about a new or resumed backup operation on error or success
-- _OnBackupError_: receive notifications about new and resumed backup operations on error only
+- _OnBackupError_: receive notification about a new or resumed backup operations on error only
-- _OnBackupSuccess_: receive notifications about new and resumed backup operations on success only
+- _OnBackupSuccess_: receive a notifications about a new or resumed backup operations on success only
-- _OnRestore_: receive notifications about new and resumed backup operations on error or success
+- _OnRestore_: receive a notification about a restore operation on error or success
-- _OnRestoreError_: receive notifications about failed restore operations only
+- _OnRestoreError_: receive a notification about a failed restore operation only
-- _OnRestoreSuccess_: receive notifications about failed restore operations only
+- _OnRestoreSuccess_: receive a notifications about a failed restore operation only

 To receive a copy of the log file along with the email notification, set the _SendLogFile_ parameter to:

 - _Never_: the log file will not be sent as an email message attachment (default)
 - _Always_: the log file will be sent always
-- _OnError_: only receive the copy of the log file if an error occurs
+- _OnError_: only send the log file if an error occurs
-- _OnSuccess_: only receive the copy of the log file if no errors occur
+- _OnSuccess_: only send the log file if no error occurs

 #### SMTP server
 When sending email notifications, Plex backup will need to know how to connect to the SMTP server.
 You can specify the server via the `SmtpServer` parameter, such as: `-SmtpServer smtp.gmail.com `.
 If the server is using a non-default SMTP port, use the `Port` parameter to specify the port, such as; `-Port 587`.
 If you want your message to be sent over encrypted (SSL) channel, set the `UseSsl` switch.

 #### SMTP credentials
 If your SMTP server does not require explicit authentication, use the `Anonymous` switch to tell PlexBackup to ignore explicit credentials; otherwise, you can ask the script to prompt you for credentials by setting the `PromptForCredentials` switch.
 If you want these credentials saved in a file (with password encrypted using the computer- and user-specific key) so you do not need to enter them every time the script runs, use the `SaveCredentials` switch.
-You can specify the path to the credential file via the `CredentialFile` parameters but if you don't, the script will try to use the default file named after the running script with the `.xml` extension, such as `PlexBackup.psq.xml`.
+You can specify the path to the credential file via the `CredentialFile` parameters but if you don't, the script will try to use the default file named after the running script with the `.xml` extension, such as `PlexBackup.ps1.xml`.
 You can also generate the credential file in advance by running the following PowerShell command:

 ```PowerShell
 Get-Credential | Export-CliXml -Path "PathToFile.xml"